Robust Discrimination between Long-Range Dependence and a Change in Mean: Definitions, assumptions and main results

 \begin{definition} A stationary process $(Y_j)$ is $L_1$ near epoch dependent ($L_1$ NED) on some stationary process $(Z_j)$ with approximation constants $a_k$, $k\geq 0$, if

 where $\mathcal{G}_{-k}^k$ is the $\sigma$-field generated by random variables $Z_{-k},\ldots,Z_k$ and $a_k\rightarrow 0$ as $k\rightarrow\infty$. \end{definition}

 Notice that a linear process or AR process might not be absolutely regular, but it would be $L_1$ near epoch dependent; see Example 2.1 in \citet{Gerstenberger.2016} for linear processes and \citet{Hansen.1991} for GARCH(1,1) processes.
 More examples of $L_1$ NED processes can be found in \citet{Borovkova.2001}, who also discuss more general $L_r$ NED processes, $r\geq 1$.
+The concept of $L_1$ near epoch dependence only assumes existence of the first moment $\E|Y_1|$.
+Therefore, we can allow heavy-tailed distributions.

 We need further additional assumptions on the distribution function $F$ of $Y_1$, the mixing coefficients $\beta_k$ in (\ref{beta_k}) and $a_k$ in (\ref{ned_condition}).

 \begin{assumption} The process $(Y_j)$ in (\ref{model_srd}) is $L_1$ NED on some absolutely regular process $(Z_j)$ with mixing coefficients $\beta_k$ and approximation constants $a_k$ such that